Sye Raa Narasimha Reddy Worldwide Box Office Collections (Day 16): Pretty Respectable

 Sye Raa Narasimha Reddy is likely to pick up during its third weekend as the WOM is quite positive.
 It is unlikely to face any completion in the Telugu states as there are no major releases lined up for release this week and this might boost its prospects big time.

-So, do you feel Sye Raa Narasimha Reddy is one of the best Telugu miovies of the year?
+So, do you feel Sye Raa Narasimha Reddy is one of the best Telugu movies of the year?
 Tell us in the space below.